Try it Before You Buy It! Order One Copy and use the code FREEPROOF at checkout to get your sample order for no charge!

 • Once it’s off, use an adhesive remover like Goo Gone or alcohol to remove any residue.

-High-Tack Permanent Vinyl and Permanent Vinyl will be the hardest to remove if you applied them correctly.
+High-Tack Permanent Vinyl and Permanent Vinyl will be the hardest to remove if you applied them correctly because they are engineered for long-term waterproof and weatherproof durability.
 Removable vinyl should just peel away with a little bit of pressure.

 Learn More: Canva Template + Setup Resources

 Survival alone isn’t enough.
-We want your stickers to thrive for you by standing out and grabbing attention no matter where you are in Canada or what the weather’s like.
+We want your stickers to thrive for you by standing out and grabbing attention, no matter where you are in Canada or what crazy weather you’ve got going on at any given time.

 Click a link to get started: